U.S. in contact with Haitian officials over effort to free kidnapped American missionaries

 Haitians both rich and poor have fallen victim to the kidnapping surge rattling the western hemisphere’s poorest nation.
 Abductors typically set ransoms within 24 to 72 hours: Prices can vary from $100 to $1 million, depending on the hostage’s status.

 Haitian politicians and police are too weak — or co-opted — to intervene.
-Haitian people are consequently too afraid to leave their homes for work — if they have a job at all.
-A spike in hijackings of fuel trucks has led to a severe shortage of gas and electricity, further exacerbating the public’s misery.
+Many Haitians are consequently too afraid to leave their homes for work — if they have a job at all.
+A spike in hijackings of fuel trucks has led to a severe shortage of gas and electricity.
 Some victims of the gangs are specifically targeted; many more are chance bystanders.

 The rise of gang violence and the demise of the rule of law has further traumatized — and desensitized — another generation of Haitians.
 Thousands have been displaced this year, forced to live in overcrowded and unhygienic temporary shelters.
 Others have undergone treacherous journeys to seek asylum in the United States, only to be returned to Haiti in a surge of deportations last month.

 Christian Aid Ministries, based in Millersburg, Ohio, has worked in Haiti for years providing emergency services and running anti-poverty programs, as well as spreading its version of Christian teachings.
-It’s American staff members returned last year after being pulled out for nine months because of the political unrest.
+Its American staff members returned last year after being pulled out for nine months because of the political unrest.

 Haiti, formerly occupied by the United States and colonized by the French, is heavily dependent on international aid.
 Foreigners working in the humanitarian sector typically live in closed compounds and travel with security, among other safety precautions.
 Many countries and companies pulled out staff in recent months as the insecurity deepened.